LukassLi/Serp-Mamba/README.md

   year={2024}
 }
 ```
-We thank the authors of nnU-Net, Mamba, U-mamba, and DSCNet for making their valuable code publicly available.
+We thank the authors of nnU-Net, Mamba, U-mamba, and DSCNet for making their valuable code.